JohnAD/slone-web/README.md

 The very first line of the document is a descriptor that is not part of the data.
 The descriptor is `#!
 SLONE 1.0`, exactly, followed by a NewLine.
 A document missing this line is in error.
 The spacing and capitalization is not optional.

-The word "SLONE" is used to provide an indication that the file contains SLONE content.
+The word "SLONE" is used to provide an indication that the document contains SLONE content.
 The "1.0" is for the currently only version possible.

 For this specification, the text is a series of "characters" in UTF-8 code point format .
 So, characters can be 1, 2, or 4 bytes long; depending on the language code page.
 See published UTF-8 specification for details.

 The document ends with NewLine on the last line.
-There are never any empty lines in the SLONE file.
+There are never any empty lines in the SLONE document.

 ## SCHEMA REFERENCE

-The second line of a file may optionally indicate a schema.
+The second line of a document may optionally indicate a schema.
 This is done by prefixing the line with a `#%` followed by a space and additional text.

 For version 1.0 of SLONE, the "additional text" does not have a specific meaning.